frankroeder/parrot.nvim/README.md

 # pplx.nvim
 > ⚠️ This repository is work in progress and will undergo major changes in the near future. <br>
-> It is based on the brilliant work by https://github.com/Robitx
+> It is based on the brilliant work by https://github.com/Robitx.

-The ultimate LLM plugin to support your text editing through the perplexity.ai [API](https://blog.perplexity.ai/blog/introducing-pplx-api).
+The ultimate LLM plugin to support your text editing through the [perplexity.ai API](https://blog.perplexity.ai/blog/introducing-pplx-api) and [OpenAI API](https://platform.openai.com/).
 I started this repository because a perplexity subscription provides $5 of API credits every month for free.
 Instead of letting those spoil, I changed my favorite GPT plugin [gp.nvim](https://github.com/Robitx/gp.nvim) for my needs - a new Neovim plugin is born 🔥.